 Dieng is one of the most famous plateaus in the world.
 It has breathtaking views and the people are very friendly towards tourists and guests.
 This plateau has various cultures, where ancient tradition still has huge role in the society.
 A very unique ritual is the purification procession called ruwatan.
 Ruwatan is a ritual for children from Dieng who strangely have natural dreadlocks and are called as Anak Gimbal.
 In Ruwatan Anak Gimbal, the dreadlocks are cut so the children will have normal hair in the future.
 The cut dreadlocks are floated in a river that flows to the south, as a symbol that the dreadlocks are sent to their origin.
 In this ceremony, other traditional art shows such as Rodad & Lengger dance, Warokan, and Wayang Kulit (shadow puppet).

-This year, the 7th Dieng Culture Festival will be held in early August for a week.
+This year, the Dieng Culture Festival will be held on the first week of August 2019.
 Check the agenda on www.dieng.id.

 - Yadnya Kasada

 Yadnya Kasada ceremony is a famous festival held in Bromo, East Java.
 Yadnya Kasada is an offering (sesajen) ceremony for Sang Hyang Widhi by Hindu Tengger people on the 14th day of Kasada month in Javanese calendar.
 Yadnya Kasada is held at Pura Luhur Poten at the foothill of Bromo, start on the midnight until dawn.
 In this festival, Tengger people will throw sesajen such as vegetables, chicken, even money to the cauldron.
 If you want to attend this ceremony, it is better to get there before midnight as it gets very crowded.
 This year, Yadnya Kasada will be held from June 17th – 19th 2019.